SoftUni-Internal/interactive-content/RO/00-Intro-to-Programming/06-Homework.md

 ```
 [/code-editor]
 [task-description]
-Write a program, which:
+## Description

-Prints a square of 7 * 7 stars like this:
+Write a program, which prints a square of 7 * 7 stars like this:

 ```
 * * * * * * *